department-of-veterans-affairs/vets-design-system-documentation/src/_components/tables.md

 ---
 layout: default
-sub_section: tables
+sub_section: table
-title: Tables
+title: Table
 anchors:
-  - anchor: Tables
+  - anchor: Table
-  - anchor: Responsive List Tables
+  - anchor: Responsive list table
 ---

-# Tables
+# Table

-<p class="va-introtext">Tables show tabular data in columns and rows.</p>
+<p class="va-introtext">The table component organizes data into columns and rows.</p>

 {% include storybook-preview.html height="300px" story="components-table--default" %}

-## Usability
+## Usage
-* Tables are great at displaying tabular data.
-Minimal visual styling helps surface this information more easily.
+* A table can be a good solution when the user needs to analyze or compare data at-a-glance.
+Minimal visual styling helps improve the scannability of tabular data.

-### When to use tables
+### When to use a table
+* When presenting data that can be compared across multiple categories.
-* When you need tabular information, such as statistical data.
+* When organizing precise numerical data, such as statistical data.

 ### When to consider something else
-* Depending on the type of content, consider using other presentation formats such as definition lists or hierarchical lists.
+* Use tables sparingly.
+When content can be organized as a [description list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dl) (e.g. 2-column term and description), a description list should be used.
+Lists will generally be more accessible on mobile screens since they will not require a horizontal scroll or create narrow, unreadable columns.
+* Avoid layout tables (tables that contain no data and are used solely for text formatting purposes).

 ### How to use tables
 - **Align data according to the content**
-  - Always top align all data in rows
+  - Always top align all data in rows.
-  - Numerical data is right-aligned
+  - Numerical data is right-aligned.
-  - Textual data is left-aligned
+  - Textual data is left-aligned.
-  - Headers are aligned with their data
+  - Headers are aligned with their data.
-  - Do not center align
+  - Do not center align.
-- **Wrap instead of truncate content.** This reduces confusion in case headers start with the same word
+- **Wrap instead of truncate content.** This reduces confusion in case headers start with the same word.
+- **Be selective about using column sort.**
+  - Sort should only be included in a table if it can assist the user in completing a task.
+  - Only one column per table should be sortable, keep it simple.
+  - A default sort order (ascending or descending) must be defined.

 ## Accessibility considerations
+* Table headers must be designated with `<th>`.
+* Header labels must accurately describe the corresponding group of cells.
-* Simple tables can have two levels of headers.
-Each header cell should have `scope="col"` or `scope="row"`.
+* Each header cell should have `scope="col"` or `scope="row"`.
-* Complex tables are tables with more than two levels of headers.
-Each header should be given a unique id and each data cell should have a headers attribute with each related header cell’s id listed.
+* Complex tables with more than two levels of headers should use `id` and `headers` attributes so that data cells and header associations are explicit.
+* Nested tables should be avoided.
 * When adding a title to a table, include it in a `<caption>` tag inside of the `<table>` element.
+* The caption should succinctly describe the table in a meaningful way.

-# Responsive List Tables
+# Responsive list table

-<p class="va-introtext">List view tables transition into a list view when on smaller screens.
-A responsive list view works best on tables where veterans are looking up a piece of information.
+<p class="va-introtext">Responsive list tables transition into a list view on smaller screens.
+A responsive list table is a good solution when veterans need to look up a piece of information.
 </p>

 {% include storybook-preview.html height="950px" width="400px" story="components-table--default" %}

-## Usability
+## Usage

 ### When to use the responsive list view table
-Use list view table when you need to present a list of information in an itemized way.
+Use a list view table when you need to present a list of information in an itemized way.

 ### When to consider something else
-- When users have to compare rows and columns, consider using a comparison table layout in which the table layout remains the same on smaller screens
+- When users have to compare rows and columns, consider using a comparison table layout in which the table layout remains the same on smaller screens.
 - For comparison tables, avoid horizontal scrolling and limit the number of columns to 3 or fewer.
 All column heading labels should total no more than 60 characters.

 ### How to use responsive view tables